Tokyo Disney Resort Tickets & Extras Explained (Simply)

 If you only have cash for one Premier Access Pass, which should you choose?
 Well, it’s probably the ride you want to do most, but, if you want to do everything, here are my suggestions.

-In Disneyland: If you have any inclination to ride Beauty and the Beast, book that one.
+In Disneyland: If you have any inclination to ride The Enchanted Tale of Beauty and the Beast, book that one.
 Because it’s the newest ride in the park it has the longest line of anything in both parks right now.

 As I sit here, most rides are tracking well below an hour.
 Splash Mountain is at 70 minutes, but Beauty and the Beast is at 150 – and I’ve seen it go higher.